AWS Data Pipeline

 - AWS Data Pipeline is a web service that makes it easy to automate and schedule regular data movement and data processing activities in AWS

-- AWS Data Pipeline help define data-driven workflows
+- helps define data-driven workflows

 AWS Data Pipeline features

-- Distributed, fault-tolerant and highly available
+- Distributed, fault-tolerant, and highly available

 - Managed workflow orchestration service for data-driven workflows